This Text to Binary Converter lets you convert any Text to Binary Code.

-Further down on this page, there is a tutorial on How to Convert Text to Binary – read it if you want to learn more about the process of converting text to binary.
+Read (or watch) our tutorial on How to Convert Text to Binary to learn more about the text to binary code conversion process.

 How to Convert Text to Binary